JasonLocklin/Dissertation/Prisms/Results.md

 \ref{fig_SWM} plots the patient mean accuracy along with expected normal range, based on the performance of two non-neglecting groups tested on the identical task by
 @Ferber2006.
-While the patient who did not demonstrate neglect on the clinical tasks at time of testing (27) performed similarly to the non-neglecting group, the remaining patients baseline performance was at least 3 standard deviations outside what was observed in either group.
+While one patient performed similarly to the non-neglecting group (27, one of the two no longer demonstrating neglect on clinical tasks), the remaining patients baseline performance was at least 3 standard deviations outside what was observed in either group.